UPDATED January 16, 2017

 Tahitian Vanilla Bean Creme Brulee Tart.

 The meal was divine.
 And, then the real fun started.
-From the balcony, you can watch the Disneyland Forever Firework show.
+From the balcony, you can sometimes watch the Disneyland fireworks show.
 Carthay Circle Restaurant plays the music that accompanies the shows.
-You can even see Tinker Bella and Nemo all the way from here!

 Then, we hustled over to get in place for the 10:15pm World of Color show.